 State Compensation Insurance Fund v.
 Howington (1956) and Extraterritorial Provisions

-Statutory time limits are provided in more detail in the extraterritorial provisions of Colorado’s workers’ compensation statutes, which creates an exception to the rules outlined in the Perryman case.
-As long as an injury occurs out-of-state within 6 months of the time the claimant left the state, they are still covered.
+Statutory time limits are provided in more detail in the extraterritorial provisions of Colorado’s workers’ compensation statutes, which create an exception to the rules outlined in the Perryman case.
+As long as an injury occurs out of state within 6 months of the time the claimant left the state, they’re still covered.

-For example in State Compensation Insurance Fund v.
+For example, in State Compensation Insurance Fund v.
 Howington, the injured worker was a miner hired in Colorado who was immediately sent to work in Utah.
-Even though he never worked in Colorado and was going to be working in Utah for an indefinite period, he was awarded Colorado workers’ compensation benefits because his injury occurred within 6 months of his hiring and assignment to work in Utah.
+Even though he had never worked in Colorado and was going to be working in Utah for an indefinite period, he was awarded Colorado workers’ compensation benefits because his injury occurred within 6 months of him being hired and assigned to work in Utah.